gjb2048/moodle-theme_shoelace/Readme.md

 I operate a policy that I will fix all genuine issues for free.
 Improvements are at my discretion.
 I am happy to make bespoke customisations / improvements for a negotiated fee.

-When reporting an issue you can post in the theme's forum on Moodle.org (currently 'moodle.org/mod/forum/view.php?id=46') or contact me direct (details at the bottom).
+When reporting an issue you can post in the theme's forum on Moodle.org (currently 'moodle.org/mod/forum/view.php?id=46'), create an issue here: https://github.com/gjb2048/moodle-theme_shoelace/issues or contact me direct (details at the bottom).

 It is essential that you provide as much information as possible, the critical information being the contents of the theme's version.php file.
 Other version information such as specific Moodle version, theme name and version also helps.
 A screen shot